klepas/bruins-site/courses/descartes/2014-08-22-descartes-lecture-9.markdown

 ---
 layout: paper
-title: "Descartes Lecture 9 More on Proving the Existence of God—The Fifth Meditation"
+title: "Descartes’ *Meditations on First Philosophy* Lecture 9"
 date: 2014-08-22 09:00:00
 categories:
 ---

-## Descartes’ *Meditations on First Philosophy*\ Lecture 9: More on Proving the Existence of God—The Fifth Meditation
+## More on Proving the Existence of God—The Fifth Meditation

 ### § 1: What is the Fifth Meditation out to accomplish?